graynk/LoreleiAndSaneControls/README.md

 3. Find `InputManager` asset of type `MonoBehaviour` (NOT `MonoScript`)
 4. Press `Import dump`, switch type from .txt to .json and select `InputManager-globalgamemanagers.assets-1624.json`
 5. Save

+# How to uninstall

+1. Delete `BepInEx` folder and `winhttp.dll` from the game's root directory.
+2. Verify the game's contents in Steam to restore original bindings

+# Known problems

+* The Map shortcut shows the map of the Hotel inside the Laser-1 prototypes, although it probably shouldn't.
+Not critical, not going to spend much time looking into it
+* The Back button doesn't close the map screen opened by the Map shortcut.
+I've spent a _lot_ of time tracking this, and still couldn't figure out why it wasn't working - but you can still close it with the regular Interact button